 From 1980 to 1982 was a transitional period for me.
 I worked various jobs: as a lifeguard, swim instructor, supply guard, and swim coach (for LA City Aquatics, Hollywood YMCA, and Beverly Hills YMCA).
 I worked as a machine press operator at a paper cutting factory.
 I also packed sprouts in an alfalfa sprout factory, packed and shipped boxes for a marketing department, drove a moving truck and moved furniture, did more door-to-door sales (laser pictures), worked as a telephone solicitor for 3 different companies (one for 2 days, one for 3 days and one for 3 months), and worked as a summer camp counselor--which included teaching swimming and soccer as well as driving a small school bus.

-In late 1982, I finally found a passion, working as a substitute teacher.
+In late 1982, I finally found a non-boring job, working as a substitute teacher.
 So from 1982 through the 1990s, I taught ethnic minorities and economically disadvantaged students as a substitute and long-term substitute in the inner city of Los Angeles, including South-Central LA and East LA.
 During this period, I used my evenings to explore various scientific subjects, and write many articles.
 I also visited three active volcanoes, which led to my first book on the natural origins of mythology and religion.
 I used my computer programming skills to study highly composite numbers and I wrote a notable paper about them.

 In the 2000s I taught at Otis College of Art and Design (Mathematics for Artists), at Los Angeles City College (Introduction to Psychology, Developmental Psychology, Abnormal Psychology, Critical Thinking) at Johns Hopkins University, Center for Talented Youth (Cognitive Psychology), and at Columbia College Hollywood (Science for Film-Makers).
-In the late 2000s, when I was back substitute teaching and the Great Recession had begun in earnest, I developed a web robot to find jobs substitute jobs for myself.
+In the late 2000s, when I was back substitute teaching and the Great Recession had begun in earnest, I developed a web robot to find jobs for myself.
 (When the school district's system engineers found i was somehow searching for a job every three seconds, all night long, they copied my robot and sold it to all the sub teachers.)
 So, in the fall of 2010, I left for China.

 I taught for 8 years at a notable university, Xiamen University.
 I taught Spoken English in the College of Foreign Languages and Cultures and also collaborated with the Brain-Like Intelligence Systems Lab and the Multi-Media Lab (editing papers and making suggestions).
 In my free time, I studied Chinese language, geography, history, and philosophy.